RicherMans/AudioCaption/README.md

 ## Sampling

 Sampling is done by the `sample.py` script.
-It is ran by default
+It is ran by default after training finishes.